EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

-- TPA-21 Use boto3 for AWS deployments.
+- TPA-21 Use boto3 (instead of the unmaintained boto2) AWS client library
+  for AWS deployments.
 This enables SSO login and other useful features.

 - TPA-202 Add harp-config hook.
 This deploy-time hook executes after HARP is installed and configured and before it is started on all nodes